ESMValGroup/ESMValTool_Tutorial/_episodes/08-diagnostics.md

 scientific analysis or performance metric is implemented.
 With ESMValTool, you can adapt an existing diagnostic or write a new script from scratch.
-Diagnostics can be written in a number of open source languages such as Python, R, Julia and NCL but we will focus on understanding and writing Python diagnostics in this lesson.
+Diagnostics can be written in a number of open source languages such as Python, R and NCL but we will focus on understanding and writing Python diagnostics in this lesson.

 In this lesson, we will explain how to find an existing diagnostic and run it